ducksouplab/ducksoup/config/README.md

     set the environment variable GST_USE_NV_STATELESS_CODEC=h264 to use the stateless decoder variant as nvh264dec instead of the “normal” NVDEC decoder implementatio"

+Old

+- `nvh264dec` VS `avdec_h264`, to be investigated: when enabling TWCC in engine.go, `nvh264dec` crashes GStreamer (`failed to decode picture`).
+That's for the time being you use CPU H264 decoding even if GPU acceleration is requested (will be used only for encoding)